rabanti-github/PicoXLSX/README.md

 # Requirements
 PicoXLSX was created with .NET version 4.5 and upgraded to **4.6.1**.
 But older versions like 3.5 and 4.0 may also work with minor or no changes.
 However, this was not tested yet.

 &ast;) The only requirement to compile the library besides .NET is the assembly **WindowsBase**.
 This assembly is a <b>standard component in all Microsoft Windows systems</b> (except Windows RT systems).
-If your IDE of choice supports referencing assemblies from the GLobal Assembly Cache (**GAC**) of Windows, select WindowsBase from there.
-Otherwise the dll can be found most likely under "c:\Program Files\Reference Assemblies\Microsoft\Framework\v3.0\WindowsBase.dll", according this [MSDN Blog entry](http://blogs.msdn.com/b/dmahugh/archive/2006/12/14/finding-windowsbase-dll.aspx) if you have installed Microsoft Visual Studio, respectiveley in the GAC, under "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\WindowsBase".<br><br>
+If your IDE of choice supports referencing assemblies from the Global Assembly Cache (**GAC**) of Windows, select WindowsBase from there.
+If you want so select the DLL manually and Microsoft Visual Studio is installed on your system, the DLL can be found most likely under "c:\Program Files\Reference Assemblies\Microsoft\Framework\v3.0\WindowsBase.dll", according to this [MSDN Blog entry](http://blogs.msdn.com/b/dmahugh/archive/2006/12/14/finding-windowsbase-dll.aspx).
+Otherwise you find it in the GAC, under "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\WindowsBase".<br><br>
 If you want to compile the documentation project (folder: Documentation; project file: shfbproj), you need also the **[Sandcastle Help File Builder (SHFB)](https://github.com/EWSoftware/SHFB)**.
 It is also freely available.
 But you don't need the documentation project to build the PicoXLSX library.

 # Installation
 ## As DLL
 Simply place the PicoXLSX DLL into your .NET project and add a reference (in VS or SharpDevelop) to it.
-Please keep in mind that the .NET version of your solultion must match with the runtime version of the PicoXLSX dll (currently compiled with 4.6.1).
+Please keep in mind that the .NET version of your solution must match with the runtime version of the PicoXLSX DLL (currently compiled with 4.6.1).
 ## As source files
 Place all .CS files from the PicoXLSX source folder into your project.
 You can place them into a sub-folder if you wish.
 The files contains definitions for workbooks, worksheets, cells, styles, meta-data, low level methods and exceptions.